-3. What is the Best Car Air Purifier?
+3. What is the Best Car Air Purifier for COVID-19?

-For COVID-19 protection in a car, the best type of air purifier is a HEPA air purifier.
+The best car air purifier for COVID-19 is a HEPA air purifier.
 HEPA filter air purifiers are highly effective at filtering out particles the same size as COVID-19.
 Air purifiers with HEPA filters, therefore, are the best car air purifiers on the market.
 There is no need to buy an air purifier specifically marketed as a “car air purifier”, any HEPA filter will do the job.

 In addition, the ideal air purifier is portable and compact.
 A car air purifier needs to be portable by either being battery operated or having USB charging so it can easily be used in the car.

-If VOCs and exhaust fumes from other cars are the main concern, then a purifier with an activated carbon filter is best.
+If VOCs and exhaust fumes from other cars are the main concern, then an air purifier with an additional activated carbon filter is best.
 Some air purifiers include both a HEPA filter and an activated carbon filter, and therefore can protect against both forms of pollution in the car.

-Air purifiers with UV-lights and ionizers are not recommended for cars.
-Data shows that ionizers can actually create air pollution and may pose as an additional health risk for passangers.
+Air purifiers with UV lights and ionizers are not recommended for cars.
+Data shows that ionizers can actually create air pollution and may pose an additional health risk for passengers.
 They also add to the overall cost of the purifier.